-I don’t know about you but when it comes to Thanksgiving I get the kind of “I can eat whatever I want, it’s Thanksgiving” attitude.
-Then I stop myself and think about what happens, that horribly full feeling you get after gorging yourself and regret, wishing you hadn’t just devoured 3 plates of food in one sitting.
-Here are a few of the tricks I use to make sure I leave the Thanksgiving table feeling satisfied and not wanting to fall into a food coma.
-Also, make sure to check out my suggestions in my post on how to survive buffets as strategies can be used for both.
+I don’t know about you but when it comes to Thanksgiving I get a “I can eat whatever I want, it’s Thanksgiving” attitude.
+Then I stop myself and think about what happens: that horribly full feeling you get after gorging yourself, and regret, wishing you hadn’t just devoured 3 plates of food in one sitting.
+Here are a few tricks I use to make sure I leave the table feeling satisfied and not wanting to fall into a food coma.
+Also, make sure to check out my suggestions in my post on how to survive buffets since most Thanksgiving feasts are buffet-style.

 Eat before the main meal.

 Many people have the idea that if they don’t eat all day and then chow down on whatever they want during the Thanksgiving feast, they will consume less calories.
 Although possible, it is highly unlikely.
 What is more likely to happen is that you starve yourself and then see all of the delicious food in front of you and your eyes suddenly become bigger than your stomach.
 You grab heaping spoonful after spoonful of each dish until your plate resembles a small mountain.
 Then you hastily devour it without ever stopping for a breath.
 You may even go back for seconds on that sweet potato casserole that was so satisfying.
 It isn’t until about 30 minutes have passed that you realize how bloated you are feeling and how you wish you had worn pants with an elastic waistband.
 You soon have those feelings of regret wash over you.